AlaKargar/AlaKargar/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/AlaKargar](https://github.com/AlaKargar)

-- 💬 Ask me about Python
+- 💬 Ask me about Image Processing

 - 📫 How to reach me Alakargar1386@gmail.com